-I think when I discovered Tom of Finland’s work it was like one of those brain-exploding moments.
+When I discovered Tom of Finland’s work, it was like one of those brain-exploding moments.
 Here, I saw the same muscular male physique that I saw in the world of mainstream comics – but instead, it was totally queer.
-I was like, "Oh yeah, this feels closer to me.
-This feels more right."
+I was like: "Oh yeah, this feels closer to me; this feels more right."
 But I was still years away from understanding why.

 This kind of ties back into the first question – I think my journey as an artist has been one of latching into other people's stories in an attempt to find and understand mine.
-I felt completely disconnected from what I understood it meant to be a girl – so I attached and connected with the visual aesthetics and interests of boys at the time (superheroes, comics, etc).
-I couldn’t understand how to depict women in a way that I identified with – for years I continued to only depict men.
+I felt completely disconnected from what I understood it meant to be a girl – so I attached and connected with the visual aesthetics and interests of boys at the time, like superheroes and comics.
+I couldn’t understand how to depict women in a way that I identified with; for years, I continued to only depict men.
 And as far as depictions of lesbian love or desire, I barely had any examples available to me at the time.
 Tom of Finland and this type of hyper-muscular, queer male aesthetic kind of stood in.

-Years later, I started to realize I needed to start depicting my own experience.
-I pulled from all my childhood influences and started combining both masculine and feminine traits.
-I think through this, I am still trying to understand my relationship to femininity and masculinity.
+Years later, I started to realize I needed to depict my own experience.
+I pulled from all my childhood influences and started combining masculine and feminine traits.
+Through this, I am still trying to understand my relationship to femininity and masculinity.
 And I am also constantly trying to deal with the invisibility of lesbian desire.

-How do you curate the spaces you work in so you feel your most comfortable?
-What are some of your must-haves in the studio that people might not expect?
+How do you curate the spaces you work in so you feel most comfortable?
+And what are some of your must-haves in the studio that people might not expect?

-I try to make my studio as homey as possible while still remaining a workspace.
-I have posters hanging of favorite artists, postcards from friends, and random decorative objects I find funny.
-A bookshelf with my collection of art books that I’m constantly referencing.
-I have several rugs on the floor that are covered in paint and debris.
+I try to make my studio as homey as possible while still having it remain a workspace.
+I've hung posters of favorite artists, postcards from friends, and random decorative objects I find funny: a bookshelf with my collection of art books that I constantly reference.
+I have several rugs on the floor covered in paint and debris.
 If I could, my ideal studio would be my bedroom, but it’s just not practical given the scale of the work I do now.
 I still try and keep hints of that here and there.

 How do you think about the process of printmaking within the context of your overall practice?

 I see printmaking as an integral part of my practice, as important as drawing or painting.
-My entry into art making was through the printed page – through art that was made “in multiple” – whether that be a comic book or a cartoon or a concert poster.
+My entry into art making was through the printed page – art made “in multiple” – whether a comic book, cartoon or concert poster.
 It only makes sense that my work remains in dialogue with that idea, and I think printmaking is a medium that allows me to do that.

-A lot of your work employs humor in a bold way and it feels so important to the art.
+A lot of your art employs humor in a bold way, and it feels so important to the work.
 How do you like to play with humor to tackle serious cultural issues within your work?

 Yeah, it totally is.
-I don’t think I ever set out thinking, "Oh this painting or print or drawing is going to be funny."
+I don’t think I ever set out thinking: "Oh, this painting or print or drawing is going to be funny."
 I think it just happens naturally.
-I also don’t think the work is laugh-out-loud funny – I think the humor is more subtle and insidious.
-I think humor can be subversive but also liberating.
-I like the idea of making a “friendly” image – one that utilizes bright colors and a visual style that feels familiar and connected to popular culture.
-And then I think the content of the work slowly seeps out once the initial image has been processed.
+I also don’t think the work is laugh-out-loud funny; I think the humor is more subtle and insidious.
+Humor can be subversive but also liberating.
+I like the idea of making a “friendly” image that utilizes bright colors and a visual style that feels familiar and connected to popular culture.
+And then, I think the content of the work slowly seeps out once the initial image has been processed.

 To me, humor has been something I've used to cope throughout life (as is true for many people).
 The rules and boundaries humans create for themselves are quite funny to me – once I get over how harmful and dangerous they are.
 In my work, I play with these arbitrary boundaries in regard to gender and sexuality.